awsdocs/aws-opsworks-user-guide/doc_source/gettingstarted-intro-create-stack.md

 **To create the stack**

-1. Using your IAM user, sign in to the AWS OpsWorks Stacks console at [https://console\.aws\.amazon\.com/opsworks](https://console.aws.amazon.com/opsworks)\.
+1. Sign in to the AWS Management Console and open the AWS OpsWorks console at [https://console\.aws\.amazon\.com/opsworks/](https://console.aws.amazon.com/opsworks/)\.

 1. Do any of the following, if they apply:
    + If the **Welcome to AWS OpsWorks Stacks** page is displayed, choose **Add your first stack** or **Add your first AWS OpsWorks Stacks stack** \(both choices do the same thing\)\.
 The **Add stack** page displays\.